XuewenWangUGA/VarSeqStitcher/README.md

 ## Example step by step
-Here is an example of how to use this tool for a human.
+Here is an example of how to use this tool for a human for 8-kb regions of 20 CODIS core STR sites.
+For your specific genome, you just need to replace the genome and targeted sites in configure files with yours.
 Firstly go to the software directory in the command window:

 ` cd VarSeqStitcher`

 ### Step 1. prepare a genome reference file which should be the one used for vcf generation previously
 Download the genome sequence of human from the 1000 Genome Project to the folder "VarSeqStitcher"
-       ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/GRCh38_reference_genome /GRCh38_full_analysis_set_plus_decoy_hla.fa
+       ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/GRCh38_reference_genome/GRCh38_full_analysis_set_plus_decoy_hla.fa

+       Then index the genome sequence with samtools (tool link: https://www.htslib.org/) samtools faidx GRCh38_full_analysis_set_plus_decoy_hla.fa

 ### Step 2. get test data and targeted site files